 With stress comes rewards

 For KC-135 pilot Capt.
 Kaylyn Leibrand and boom operator Staff Sgt.
-Michael Dunn — both of whom are now deployed to the 379th Air Expeditionary Wing at Al Udeid — deploying means more opportunities to do what they love: fly.
+Michael Dunn — both of whom are now deployed to the 379th Air Expeditionary Wing at Al Udeid — deploying means more opportunities to do what they love and they came into the Air Force to do: Ffly.

 "Out here, your only job is to fly," Dunn said.
 "That's the most fun aspect of my job.
 Not sitting behind a desk in an office."

 But the separations can be stressful.
 Master Sgt.
-Nicholas Bethune, a crew chief supervisor at the 379th, said he is going to miss his daughter’s first communion next month.
+Nicholas Bethune, a crew chief supervisor at the 379th, said he is going to miss his daughter’s first communion next month, for example.
 And Tech Sgt.
 Roberto Rodriguez, a jet engine mechanic at the 379th, says he has missed many of his son’s birthdays.

 Sometimes, dual-military couples have found themselves deployed together.
 For example, Leibrand and her husband are now both deployed to Al Udeid, giving them opportunities for "dates" at the chow hall or the library if their days off line up.